How We Grow

 -Sweet basil is prone to getting Downey mildew, so we plant disease resistant varieties that have been crossed with wild ancestors to basil

--Tomatoes are prone to getting early and late Blight, so we focus on tomato varieties that are resistant and add biofumigants to the soil like radishes, onions, and watercress.
+-Tomatoes are prone to getting fungal diseases like Early and Late Blight, so we focus on tomato varieties that are resistant and reguarly add biofumigants to the soil like chopped radishes, onions, watercress, and mustard.

 WHERE WE GET OUR SEEDS FROM: